 Nearly a decade ago, JPL started to put together a technology infrastructure aimed at meeting the more aggressive schedules and leaner budgets it had started to experience.
 A key element was establishing seamless software interfaces from conceptual design through manufacturing.
 This would allow JPL to minimize transcription errors, manual processes and interpolations between meshes.
 Minimizing errors and rework was critical to maintaining design and fabrication schedules.

 JPL’s mechanical designers modeled the entire MSL using NX.
 There are digital assembly models of the rover, the cruise stage and the descent stage.
 Analysts used the NX geometry, simplifying it as necessary, as the basis for their finite element meshes.
 Having design geometry and the analysis meshes in a single environment improved collaboration between the design and analysis teams and also reduced the time and effort spent creating analysis models.
-The integrated NX environment also allowed the engineering teams to rapidly re-evaluate designs as the mechanical hardware evolved.
+The integrated NX and Simcenter 3D environment also allowed the engineering teams to rapidly re-evaluate designs as the mechanical hardware evolved.

 JPL engineers started with small simulations (as this was the pilot program) to validate modeling assumptions, and eventually gained confidence that their models correctly replicated the physics involved.
-Then they used the NX CAE solutions for thermal analysis to simulate a variety of physical effects, such as fluid flow in the Mars rover, heater control of the propulsion system, and solar loading of the cruise stage.
+Then they used the Simcenter 3D solutions for thermal analysis to simulate a variety of physical effects, such as fluid flow in the Mars rover, heater control of the propulsion system, and solar loading of the cruise stage.
 Analysis results were used to update the design geometry.
 The ease and efficiency of going from the design to thermal analysis and then back to update the design geometry accelerated the development of the MSL’s thermal control system considerably.
-Saving time and keeping to the schedule was critical, although an equally important benefit of using NX was the ability to evaluate the thermal control system’s performance under conditions that JPL could not simulate with physical testing.
+Saving time and keeping to the schedule was critical, although an equally important benefit of using Simcenter 3D was the ability to evaluate the thermal control system’s performance under conditions that JPL could not simulate with physical testing.

 We must now wait until the MSL reaches Mars, sets down the rover, and it gets to work before we see the final results of these efforts.
 It is known already, however, that this project delivered many of the benefits the agency was hoping for when it went looking for a seamless end-to-end solution for mechanical design.
 The MSL flight system is the most complex Mars mission that JPL has implemented involving new technologies and a new approach for entry, descent, and landing.